 - The average woman should have less than 20 grams of saturated fat per day.

+The daily saturated fat intake in the UK is higher than recommended.
 At a population level, most people are eating more saturated fat than they should be.
 The British Dietetic Association, for example, has found that on average we are consuming about 20% more than the recommended maximum.

-How to keep your daily saturated fat intake within the recommended limits
+Keeping your daily saturated fat intake within the recommended limits

 When looking for specific amounts, nutritional labels can help.
 These are usually found on food packaging – all foods must be labelled with how much saturated fat they include per 100 grams.
 Sometimes this information is also included per portion, so be sure to check which one you are reading before calculating your intake.

 Now you’re equipped with the guidelines around how much saturated fat per day to eat, it should be easier to make informed choices about your diet.
 Remember that lowering your saturated fat levels does not mean getting rid of all fats, though, as there are also unsaturated or ‘good’ fats that should account for 2/3 of your total daily fat intake.

 *Replacing saturated fats with unsaturated fats in the diet has been shown to lower blood cholesterol.
 High cholesterol is a risk factor for heart disease.
 There are many risk factors for coronary heart disease, and it is important to take care of all of them to reduce the overall risk of it.